-The NSC Minnesota Stars (pictured above receiving the Soccer Bowl trophy) capped a successful 2011 Inaugural NASL season by being crowned Champions after defeating the Fort Lauderdale Strikers in the NASL Championship Series.
-The Carolina RailHawks won the NASL Regular Season title and were led by Golden Ball winner Etienne Barbara, and Coach Martin Rennie whose success led him to take the reins of the Vancouver Whitecaps of Major League Soccer (MLS).
+The NSC Minnesota Stars capped a successful inaugural NASL season in 2011 by being crowned champions after defeating the Fort Lauderdale Strikers in the NASL Championship Series.
+The Carolina RailHawks won the NASL regular season title and were led by Golden Ball winner Etienne Barbara, and the team's coach Martin Rennie.
 The RailHawks won 10 consecutive league games between late April and early July.

-The Puerto Rico Islanders led by Head Coach Colin Clarke successfully defended its CFU Caribbean Club Championship and finished 2nd in the Regular Season.
-FC Tampa Bay qualified for the playoffs for the first time in its existence finishing the Regular Season in 3rd.
+The Puerto Rico Islanders led by the club's coach Colin Clarke successfully defended its CFU Caribbean Club Championship and finished second in the regular season.
+FC Tampa Bay qualified for the postseason with a third-place finish.

-Expansion side FC Edmonton reached the playoffs.
-The Alberta based club competed at a high level all season long with a roster that contained several home grown youngsters.
-The NASL bid farewell to the Montreal Impact who finished 7th in the Regular Season and after a successful two decade run at the Division 2 level joined MLS.
+FC Edmonton also reached the postseason with the Alberta based club competing at a high level all season long with a roster that contained several homegrown youngsters.

-2011 also saw the return of the Atlanta Silverbacks to competitive action after a two year hiatus.
-The San Antonio Scorpions prepared for the league debut in 2012 by working hard in the local community while beginning to process of signing players and coaches.
+The Atlanta Silverbacks returned to competitive action after a two-year hiatus, while the San Antonio Scorpions prepared for their league debut in 2012.
 The NASL also announced the addition of a new club in Ottawa, Ontario.

 2011 AWARD WINNERS